 Louisa and Phillip’s Burnham Grove Estate wedding is the epitome of modern romance.
 Drawing inspiration from the stunning gardens and farmland on this beautiful heritage listed property, these two paired florals in rich tones of burgundy and peach back with fresh pops of eucalyptus in green and white.
 Magnificent Australia landscape, breathtaking modern florals, Louisa’s backless sequin gown and personalised DIY touches in gold makes this wedding one not to miss!

 Louisa described Phil as an ‘old school romantic’ and so she knew that a proposal from him would be something sentimental.
 Phil did not disappoint taking Louisa back to the first place they had sat together, a gorgeous old tree in Jubillee Park.
 He had covered it with fairy lights creating a magical scene for him to ask the love of his life for her hand.

 A fun relaxed vibe and a day that reflected the beautiful location they were in was more important than a ‘theme’ to these two.
-Drawing inspiration from Pinterest and Instagram these two did much of the styling themselves!
+Drawing inspiration from Pinterest and Instagram, they did much of the styling themselves!

-After spending months looking for the right mirror for our seating chart and frames for our welcome and bar signs, they found the perfect gold antique mirror from Ashdown and Bee and bought some frames off gumtree a week before the wedding.
+After spending months looking for the right mirror for the seating chart and frames for the welcome and bar signs, they found the perfect gold antique mirror from Ashdown and Bee and bought some frames off gumtree a week before the wedding.
 Two of their bridesmaids had amazing calligraphy skills and spent hours making the stunning signage.
-Phil and his dad also built and painted the blackboard we had in the marquee for people to take polaroid photos in front of.
+Phil and his dad also built and painted the blackboard they had in the marquee for people to take polaroid photos in front of.

 Louisa along with Phil’s mum and Auntie made all the wedding favours from scratch.
 120 individual white chocolate and freeze-dried strawberry rocky road pieces!
 ‘It took forever but everyone loved it!’.